Logo

 The Legal Bits

 The laws of Australia are very specific when it comes to being married.
-You will need to complete a Notice of Intended Marriage giving notice prior to your ceremony of at least one month and one day.
+You will need to complete a Notice of Intended Marriage giving notice prior to your ceremony of at least one clear month.

 Once lodged, the notice is valid for a period of 18 months.
 A Birth Certificate or (in the case of persons born outside Australia) current passport or Naturalisation Certificate will need to be presented before the marriage can take place.
 These documents must be sighted, and duly noted on the notice, by your celebrant.